storyfeet/dugi_bialan/works/little_red.md

 # Out from his guts came Elenoize and Granny.

-is muli wei lugin ei mugo delo beba.
+is-muli wei lugin ei mugo delo beba.

 # They all looked at the soup Elenoize had brought.